Neuroimmunology

 Among the organic processes that can be also associated with epilepsy and can present as mood disorders, clinicians must consider the possibilities of an endocrinopathy affecting the thyroid, pituitary, and suprarenal glands as well as neurologic disorders secondary to brain tumors involving primarily frontal and temporal lobe structures and degenerative disorders of the brain, including dementias.

-To date, antidepressants of the selective-serotonin-reuptake inhibitor (SSRI) and serotonin-norepinephrine reuptake inhibitors (SNRI) type have become the first-line of treatment of primary depressive disorders, replacing the first generation of tricyclic antidepressants because of their lower toxicity.
-Unfortunately, to date there are no published double-blind placebo controlled trials that have tested the efficacy of these two families of antidepressants in patients with epilepsy.
-In their absence, two consensus statements have been published outlining pharmacological and psychotherapeutic approaches for patients with epilepsy with affective disorders using data from the management of primary mood disorders and from open trials with SSRIs in patients with epilepsy (06; 57).
+Two consensus statements have been published outlining pharmacological and psychotherapeutic approaches for patients with epilepsy with affective disorders using data from the management of primary mood disorders and from open trials with SSRIs in patients with epilepsy (07; 71).
 Both documents recommend the use of these antidepressant drugs in patients with epilepsy and emphasize the safety of these drugs when used at therapeutic doses.
 Four antidepressant drugs should be avoided in patients with epilepsy, however: chlorimipramine, bupropion, amoxapine, and maprotiline; these drugs have been found to be associated with increased risk of seizures.

 Before starting pharmacotherapy, it is important to determine if the depressive episodes resulted from an iatrogenic process, which may result from: